erkkah/timogrios/README.md

 ### Threads and extending the iOS side
 The `tigrMain` entry point runs on a rendering thread separate from the main iOS thread.

-If you need to do more iOS specifics, you can inherit from `TigrAppDelegate`.
+If you need to do more iOS specifics, you can "inherit" from `TigrAppDelegate` by using an object proxy.
+Check out `custom_main.m` for an example.
-Check out `main.m`.

 ### C/C++
 You can of course replace main.c with main.cpp if you want.
 Just update the `Makefile` and declare `tigrMain` as `extern "C"`: